memester-xyz/surl/README.md

 ## Example

 We have example usage for both [tests](./test/Surl.t.sol) and [scripts](./script/).
-The tests also demonstrate how surl can be used to request quotes from dex aggregators and parse their json response with [cheatcodes](https://book.getfoundry.sh/cheatcodes/parse-json).
+The tests also demonstrate how surl can be used to request quotes from DEX aggregators and parse their json response with [cheatcodes](https://book.getfoundry.sh/cheatcodes/parse-json).

 ## Contributing